Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction

 \section{Description of the numerical algorithm}

-In this section we describe the algorithm developed including radiation reaction.
-It is similar to the one presented in \cite{petri_relativistic_2020}, which was used as a basis for the work of \cite{tomczak_particle_2020}.
-This code successively finds analytical solutions to the equation of motion of particles in an electromagnetic field $(\mathbf{E}, \mathbf{B})$ assumed to remain constant within a time step integration.
-During this time step, we solve the equation of motion, the first order perturbation of the Lorentz-Dirac, namely the reduced Landau-Lifshitz approximation
+In this section, we describe the algorithm developed including radiation reaction.
+It is similar to the one presented in \cite{petri_relativistic_2020}, which was used the basis for the work of \cite{tomczak_particle_2020}.
+This code successively finds analytical solutions to the equation of the motion of particles in an electromagnetic field~$(\mathbf{E}, \mathbf{B})$ assumed to remain constant within a time step integration.
+During this time step, the algorithm solves the equation of motion, approximated by the reduced Landau-Lifshitz equation